A Fast and Simple Gmail Workflow

 Spam and trash — Use

-to send emails to the trash.
+!to mark emails as spam and#to send emails to the trash.
 Unfortunately this returns you to the main inbox, so I don't really like using it.
-So I usually just hit}
+So I usually just hit}to archive everything.

 And if I decide this workflow needs changing, I'll post an update.